gunkinga/TinyMessageBoard/README.md

 # TinyMessageBoard
-tiny message board,only use html5,css3,javascript,no use web framework.
+tiny message board,only use html5,css3,javascript,no use web framework and another library.